 - No More Pain: Excessively large breasts can cause a lot of pain — especially in the head, neck, shoulder, and back areas.
 Reducing their size can lift the strain from your spine and neck and make you more comfortable.

 - Easier Time Finding Clothing: When your breasts are disproportionate to the rest of your body, it can be difficult to find clothes that fit without compromising your style and personal taste.
 Reducing your breast size gives you many more clothing options.

 - The Cost: Like other cosmetic surgeries, breast reduction surgery can be expensive.
 Unfortunately, it is not generally covered by health insurance.

 - The Downtime: After surgery, rest and recuperation is critical, which means you’ll have to take time off from work, school, and/or other responsibilities.

 - Scarring: Inherent in the surgical technique — which involves incisions — is having a few small scars in the breast area.
 However, these will be well-hidden and will fade with time.

 What Is Recovery From Breast Reduction Surgery Like?

-Breast reduction surgery is a serious procedure.
+A board certified plastic surgeon will tell you that a breast reduction surgery is a serious procedure.
 You will need to take time off work to fully recover.
 Directly after your surgery, bandages and dressings will be applied to help support your chest and minimize swelling.
 Compression garments over the chest need to be worn consistently over the next few weeks.
 Always follow the directions Dr. Sieber gives you when it comes to your wound care and dressings.
-Some patients will have a thin drainage tube placed beneath the skin directly after their procedure.
+Some breast reduction patients will have a thin drainage tube placed beneath the skin directly after their breast reduction.
 This will be removed a short time later.
 It is used to help drain blood and other fluids after the operation.